Soe-Ya-Htet/EmpSalaryMgmtRepo/README.md

 1. Download this repository as Zip file
 2. Extract the downloaded zip file in desired location
-3. Open command prompt (Window+R) in window or open Terminal in Mac
+3. Open command prompt(Window+R) in window or open Terminal in Mac
-4. In commsnd prompt or Terminal, change directory to the extracted location (the final path will look like /EmpSalaryMgmtRepo-main)
+4. In command prompt or Terminal, change directory to the extracted location (the final path will look like /EmpSalaryMgmtRepo-main)
 5. Run the following command
   ```sh
   docker-compose up